ZebFront#

 Description#

-The objective of the ZebFront preprocessor is to provide a means of reducing the technical programming tasks involved in material models.
-This will hopefully encourage material theorists to implement their models early in the development process.
-Resulting code should be of high enough quality for final implementations as well and therefore provides a general tool.
-Eventually, the preprocessor will be able to provide some symbolic math to reduce the efforts necessary to program implicit integration methods.
+The objective of the ZebFront preprocessor is to reduce the technical programming effort required for material models, encouraging material theorists to implement their models early in the development process.
+The resulting code should be of sufficient quality for final implementations, providing a general-purpose tool.
+In the future, the preprocessor will also offer symbolic math capabilities to simplify programming of implicit integration methods.

-The basic functionality of the ZebFront program may be summarized by the following figure:
+The basic functionality of ZebFront can be summarized by the following figure:

 ../../_images/ZebFrontClasses.svg